jfgmesquita/C-Lang/Each Arg/README.md

 # Each Argument Program

 This program prints each command-line argument passed to it.
-The source code is in the file `ea.c`.

 ## Files